Accessible Science Equipment

 Some products benefit students who otherwise have difficulty filling containers and/or stirring.

-- Magnetic mini-stirrer to use with students who have difficulty stirring a mixture in the traditional manner.
-Simply place the magnetic stir bar into the mixture, set the container on the platform, and use the knob to adjust the speed; the motor stops when the container is removed from the platform (Magnetic Mini-Stirrer, eNasco, www.enasco.com/).
+- Magnetic mini-stirrer for students who have difficulty stirring in the traditional manner.
+The magnetic stir bar is placed in the mixture, and the knob can be used to adjust the speed (Magnetic Mini-Stirrer, eNasco, enasco.com).

-Non-slip mats can be cut to fit a surface to help prevent items from tipping over or rolling away (Dycem non-slip mat, Dynamic-Living, www.dynamic-living.com/).
+Non-slip mats can be cut to fit most surfaces; this helps those with mobility issues keep items from tipping over or rolling away (Slip-Stop Matting, Fisherbrand, www.fishersci.com/).

 Tactile Image Creation